The aim and objectives of the project “RIT 2021” have emerged through the first RIT project which was carried out in 2015 to 2018.

 The opinion at the time was that there should be parallel efforts to strengthen the regional innovation system and integrate it into the collaboration mentioned above.
 During the RIT project the actors of the space industry therefor focused on increasing their expertise within research and innovation collaboration between the academic sector, the business sector and actors within the innovation support system.
 Several activities were successfully initiated and are now in need of being further established.

 In a globally connected economy with increased competition, innovative development is expected to lead to increased sustainable growth, with new products and services, more viable companies and more job opportunities in Europe and Sweden as well as in Upper Norrland.
-Going forward, SMEs are expected to provide the majority of jobs in the European economy, and the business climate in Upper Norrland must therefore be reinforced, and one important piece of the puzzle is innovative capacity.
-There is potential within the space industry to broaden the regional entrepreneurship and connect this to existing space activities as well as to national and international clients.
-The fact that this has not already been done, despite space-related activities being conducted in the region since 1957, indicates that something is missing.
-For this reason, Luleå University of Technology has made the decision to broaden its role within the space sector in Kiruna by reinforcing its education and research initiatives, and by including a closer collaboration with the business sector.
-LTU Business therefor became an easy choice as collaborative partner in this project.
+Going forward, SMEs are expected to provide the majority of new jobs in the European economy, and the business climate in Upper Norrland must therefore be reinforced.
+One important piece of the puzzle is innovative capacity.